-(h) Impairment of Assets
+(g) Impairment of Assets

 At each reporting date, the Directors review the carrying value of the Company's tangible and intangible assets to determine whether there is any indication that those assets have been impaired.
 If such an indication exists, the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the assets carrying value.
-Any excess of the assets carrying value over its recoverable amount is expensed in the Statement of Comprehensive Income.
+Any excess of the assets carrying value over its recoverable amount is expensed in the Statement of Profit or Loss and Other Comprehensive Income.